 McMillan LLP is acting as counsel to our company regarding Canadian and U.S. securities law matters.
 The current address of McMillan LLP is, Suite 1500 - 1055 West Georgia Street, Vancouver, British Columbia, Canada, V6E 4N7.
-The validity of the Warrants, Pre-Funded Warrants and Compensation Warrants offered in this prospectus is being passed upon for us by Kelley Drye & Warren LLP.
-The current address of Kelley Drye & Warren LLP is 3 World Trade Center, 175 Greenwich Street, New York, New York 10007.

 Ellenoff Grossman & Schole LLP is acting as counsel to the underwriters.
-Their current address is 1345 Avenue of the Americas, 11th Floor, New York, New York 10105.
+Their current address is 1345 Avenue of the Americas, 1th Floor, New York, New York 10105.